 Recommended as a Spare Part.
 Due to the extreme temperatures that may be present in the field, it is recommended to replace the backup battery every 1-2 years as part of a periodic maintenance program.

-Antenna is mounted externally.
+It is recommended to replace the coin battery every 5 years as part of a periodic maintenance program.
+4. Antenna is mounted externally.